MGW14/TASRecorder/README.md

 # TASRecorder
 The TASRecorder Mod is an addition to the TASTickratechanger by <a href="https://github.com/ScribbleLP/TASTickratechanger">@ScribbleLP</a>.
-It records in 30 fps depending on your Tickrate and then speeds it up without the use of an Video Editing software.
+It records at 60 fps depending on your Tickrate and then speeds it up without the use of an Video Editing software.

-It currently only supports 30 fps recordings and can slow down the game a bit when using shaders (or being on a low end pc).
-I will add support for 60 fps and sound somewhen later
+I will have to add Sound later

 <h3>This requires FFMpeg</h3>
 You have to put <a href="https://github.com/BtbN/FFmpeg-Builds/releases">ffmpeg gpl</a> to your Documents Folder